darylturner/node-netconf/README.md

 ## Changes
 Version 1.1.0

- - Cleaned up reply object values by changing xml2js parsing options.
-These options are now exposed via the client object under ".parseOpts" and can be tweaked to suit individual applications.
+- Parsing options are now exposed via the client object under ```.parseOpts``` and can be overridden to suit individual applications.  ``` .parseOpts.ignoreAttrs = true ``` may be helpful in tidying up replies with lots of un-needed XML attributes.

-See xml2js documentation for different parsing options.
+See xml2js documentation for different parsing options. https://www.npmjs.com/package/xml2js

+- Fixed parsing issue where empty tags show as ```'\n '```.
+These are now overridden to show ```true``` by default.
+This can be changed by setting ```.parseOpts.emptyTag``` to desired value.

+- Re-implemented reply handling to be more efficient.

 Version 0.2.0 to 1.0.0
 - rpc method breaks backwards compatibility with 0.2.0.
 See simple vs advanced usage below.
 The need for the 'null' argument has been removed in favour of explicitly passing an object.

 - Added facts() utility method.

-- Code improvements: jshint, jscs and mocha testing.
-VAsync added to remove deep nesting in open() function.
+- Code improvements: jshint, jscs and mocha testing. vasync added to remove deep nesting in open() function.

 ## Usage